jpignata/toolbox/README.md

 ### urlcheck

 Runs an HTTP HEAD request across URLs passed in through `STDIN`.
 The format of the file should be one URL per line.
+You can optionally specify a max RPS (default 25) and number of workers (default 5).

 #### Usage

+`urlcheck [-max rps] [-workers num] < file`

 ```console
 $ cat urls.txt | urlcheck